f5devcentral/adaptiveapps/solutions/deploy-api-to-f5-nginx-management-suite/README.md

 ```

 ## Deep Dive
-This section goes through the `deploy.yaml` Ansible Playbook in additional detail.
+This section goes through the `deploy.yaml` Ansible Playbook in more detail.
-The playbook is making use of the `ansible.builtin.url` module to make calls to the F5 NGINX API Connectivity Manager REST API.
+The playbook makes use of the `ansible.builtin.url` module to make calls to the F5 NGINX API Connectivity Manager REST API.

 ### Updating the API Document
 ```yaml